Fire Tablet Creative Standards

 - Text, logos, and essential product imagery may not be placed behind sliders or buttons.

 - The wake screen interface (date/time, battery level, etc.) may be white or black, but must be easily legible.

 - Text must be large enough to be legible on all devices.

-- Legal symbols within ad copy, such as copyright (©), are strongly discouraged and will be removed by default.
+- Legal symbols within ad copy, such as copyright (©), are discouraged and will be removed by default.

 - Legal symbols included in logo lockups or product images are allowed.

 - All ads for films, TV shows, or video games should include the appropriate rating icon.

 - Call-to-action text must be clear and specific, and should reflect the content of the corresponding landing page.

 - Call-to-action buttons or texts are not allowed in the ad background, and must be provided as separate assets.

 - No more than two button call-to-actions may be used.
 To prevent accidental taps, buttons must be spaced at least 20px apart.

 - Button call-to-action text is limited to one line of 28 characters (US/EU) or 12 characters (JP).
 The text should start with a verb and must be formatted in sentence case or to align with the advertiser’s established CTA branding.
 Mixed case is not allowed.